richiefi/rrrouter/README.md

 ## Request and Response Headers

 rrrouter forwards all request headers to the destination server.
 The exception is the Host header, which is rewritten according to destination specified in the rule.
 This means that the destination server does not need to know the hostnames used by the upstream clients to access the content.
 It also means that the destination is expected to present a certificate for its own name, rather than the name the client used to perform the request.
+The other exception is `Range`, if the request matches a caching rule.

 Each forwarding destination can be configured as internal or external.
 Internal destinations are our own microservices.
 External destinations are other systems, like Amazon S3.